 Open Port Check Tool:

-In networks an open port is a port that currently use by a service and due to that it is open.
-An open port can be use to send or/and receive data.
+In networks an open port is a port that currently use by a service, an open port can be use to send or/and receive data.

-An open port is like an open door and with the right knowledge it is possible to use this port to enter into the remote computer.
+An open port is like an open door or a window and with the right knowledge it is possible to use this port to enter into the remote computer.

 Online port scanner:

-The old art of port scanning is still working, even thou that today there are a lot more security method to close all the unnecessary port in the working environment, in the advanced of the web and it easy to use there are tools that can do this scanning online, the online port scanner
+The old art of port scanning is still working, even thou that today there are a lot more security method to close and monitor all the ports in the working environment.

-An online port scanner, is a port scanner like any other port scanner, the only thing in deferent is that it works from outside your network, re: a web site, it is a great tool that can be used to check if you have some unnecessary open ports on your computer/device that should be closed.
+An online port scanner, is a port scanner like any other port scanner, the only thing in deferent is that it works from outside your network, re: a web site – online.